Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The Bentley’s biggest trade-off is that its “always neat” tight seat and tufting don’t adapt the way loose cushions do.
-If you want to sprawl, side-lounge, or nap for hours, you may feel the structure instead of sinking in.
-Cleaning is also less forgiving—tufted channels can trap dust and crumbs.
-And while the seat depth worked well for our mix of testers, very petite loungers may prefer a sofa with a shorter visual and physical footprint.
+The Bentley’s biggest trade-off is that its always-neat tight seat and tufting do not adapt the way loose cushions do.
+If you want to sprawl, side-lounge, or nap for hours, you are more likely to feel the structure than sink into it.
+Cleaning is also less forgiving because tufted channels trap dust and crumbs.
+And while the seat depth worked well for our mix of testers, very petite loungers may still prefer a sofa with a smaller physical footprint.

 Bentley vs Alternatives